 1. Admission to MacMurray College: this is conducted solely through the college and not by the Social Work program.

-3. Write a series of 3 short essays that describe the influences on why the students wants to be a social worker;
+4. Completion of 3 short essays serious that describe the influences on why the student wants to be a social worker;

-4. Completion of Field Training: Field Practicum Orientation and Mandated Reporter Training.
+4. Completion of Field Readiness Training: Field Practicum Orientation and Mandated Reporter Training.

 All of the criteria should be met before any placement at a field agency.